 Thursday, May 9th, 2019 @ 10:41am

 If you are like me, you have been looking forward to getting on your boat, entertaining on your deck, or opening up your cottage for a few months now.
-Luckily it’s almost cottage season but before you get your boat out, fire up that grill, there are a few jobs you need to tackle first.
+Luckily it’s cottage season but before you get your boat out, fire up that grill, there are a few jobs you need to tackle first.
 Here are my top 5 tips for opening up your cottage the right way.

 Clean Your Cottage’s Eavestroughs